proseltd/Telepathy-Community/README.md

   - [x] Introducing the ability to scan multiple targets at once.
   - [ ] Improved statistics: including timestamp analysis for channels.
   - [ ] Generating an entirely automated complete report, including visualisation for some statistics.
-  - [ ] Making it easier to scan private groups which your account is a member of.
+  - [x] Making it easier to scan private groups which your account is a member of.
   - [ ] Hate speech analytics.
-  - [ ] Clean code, efficiency tweaks.
+  - [x] Clean code, efficiency tweaks.
   - [x] Add user lookup.
   - [x] Add location lookup.
   - [ ] Maximise compatibility of edgelists with Gephi.
-  - [ ] Include sockpuppet account provisioning.
+  - [ ] Include sockpuppet account provisioning (creation of accounts from previous exported lists).

 ## feedback